nf-core/oncoanalyser/docs/usage.md

 A samplesheet that contains information of each input in CSV format is needed to run oncoanalyser.
 The required input details and columns are [described below](#column-descriptions).

-The oncoanalyser pipeline also recognises several input filetypes, including intermediate output files generated during execution such as the PURPLE output directory.
-The full list recognised input filetypes is available [here](https://github.com/nf-core/oncoanalyser/blob/v0.3.1/lib/Constants.groovy#L56-L86).
+Several different input filetypes beyond FASTQ and BAM are recognised, including intermediate output files generated during execution such as the PURPLE output directory.
+The full list of recognised input filetypes is available [here](https://github.com/nf-core/oncoanalyser/blob/v0.3.1/lib/Constants.groovy#L56-L86).

 ### Simple example